Co-Curricular Club Expo

 Where: P1, in the Music Department

 You must be able to read music and must be learning your instrument for the entire year.
 Entry is via audition, or invitation.
-Open to saxophones, trumpets, trombones and guitar.
-There are no vacancies for a drummer, pianist or bass guitarist in 2023.
+Open to saxophones, trumpets and trombones and bass guitar.
+There are no vacancies for a drummer, pianist, guitarist, or vocalist in 2024.

 You must be able to commit to the Jazz Band for the entire year.

-Costs: If there is travel to the Southern Jam Youth Jazz Festival in Blenheim, the cost is around $600pp.
+Costs: If there is travel to the Southern Jam Youth Jazz Festival in Blenheim during August, the cost is around $500 – $600pp.
 This is not guaranteed every year.
-There may be other opportunities for travel beyond Southern Jam.
 Entry to ARA JazzQuest approx. $20pp

 Uniform: Jazz Band shirt hire – $25 per year.
 Black trousers, black shoes.